 - control of the loading process, like cancel, suspend and resume.

-How to load the ML entity by the MnS producer is vendor specific.
+How to load the ML model by the MnS producer is vendor specific.

-4) The IOC representing the ML entity loaded in the inference function, for example by extension of the existing IOC (MLEntity) representing the ML entity, or by a new IOC.
+4) The IOC representing the ML model loaded in the inference function, for example by extension of the existing IOC (MLModel) representing the ML model, or by a new IOC.

 This IOC is created by the ML loading MnS producer and reported to the consumer, and it contains the following attributes:

-- identifier of the loaded ML entity;
+- identifier of the loaded ML model;

-- associated trained ML entity (e.g. DN of the MOI representing the trained ML entity), which is to be loaded to the inference function;
+- associated trained ML model (e.g. DN of the MOI representing the trained ML model), which is to be loaded to the inference function;

-- associated ML entity loading process;
+- associated ML model loading process;

-- status (such as activated, de-activated, etc.) of the loaded ML entity.
+- status (such as activated, de-activated, etc.) of the loaded ML model.

 The examples of IOCs and their relations between the IOCs are depicted in figure 5.2.4.4.1-1.

-Figure 5.2.4.4.1-1: Example of ML entity loading related NRMs
+Figure 5.2.4.4.1-1: Example of ML model loading related NRMs

 NOTE: Further details including e.g. the name of the IOCs and corresponding attributes are to be decided in normative phase.